alphagov/paas-cf/README.md

 ## Datadog credentials
 These must be published in each new environment.
 Visit the [Datadog documentation page](https://github.com/alphagov/paas-cf/blob/master/doc/datadog.md)

+## AWS Bosh lite helper

+We provide a helper script to configure bosh-lite on AWS.
+The script is self documented, so run `./scripts/bosh-lite.sh` to print the help.

+`DEPLOY_ENV=yourname ./scripts/bosh-lite.sh start` will start a AWS instance of bosh-lite, accesible from the office.

 ## Other useful commands
 Type `make` to get the list of all available commands.